DUI Insurance Maine

 Refusal to test:

-The following are minimum license suspension, jail time, and fines for refusing to take a DUI chemical test.
+The following are the minimum penalties for refusing to take a DUI chemical test, including license suspension, jail time, and fines.

 • First refusal: 275-day suspension, 96 hours jail time, $600 fine